Stichting Skepsis: Robbert van den Broeke

 Skepter editor Rob Nanninga looked up this information and found a genealogical website with the same information.
 However, the occupation "genverbrander" never existed.
 The word was mistyped and should have been "jeneverbrander".
 According to Skepsis, the fact that van den Broeke mispronounced the word exactly as it was mistyped on this website proved that he had simply looked up the information in advance.
 Two months later, in February 2006, it was reported that because of Stichting Skepsis efforts no further episodes of the show would be produced and that no re-runs would be aired.

 Jomanda and Sylvia Millecam

 In August 2001 the Dutch television personality Sylvia Millecam died as a result of breast cancer.
-After being diagnosed the actress sought second opinions and treatment from two alternative medicine providers and self-proclaimed healing medium Jomanda.
-These told Millecam that she did not have cancer but suffered from some bacterial infection instead.
+After being diagnosed, the actress sought second opinions and treatment from two alternative medicine providers and self-proclaimed healing medium Jomanda.
+These told Millecam that she did not have cancer, but suffered from a bacterial infection.
 Millecam's condition steadily worsened until the cancer could no longer be treated.

 The Dutch public prosecutor initially pressed charges but dropped them after concluding that Millecam had made her decision independently.
 At this point Stichting Skepsis and the Vereniging tegen de Kwakzalverij took legal steps forcing the prosecutor to continue his case.
 In 2009 the case concluded with a guilty verdict against the two alternative healers, but acquittal for Jomanda.